Caño Negro Green Forest Lodge

 Packages do not include:

-commercial air travel, airport departure tax – currently $25.00, Visa fee $160.00, gun clearance fee of $50.00 per gun (minimum of four guns), gratuities to lodge staff or fishing guides and fishing camp staff, lures and tackle, ammunition, and items of a personal nature such as phone calls, and meals in Santa Cruz.
-Hotel in Santa Cruz will cost around $100.00 per night (single or double occupancy).
+Commercial air travel, airport taxes (approx. $25.00), visa (approx. $180.00), shells at $14.00 - $15.00/box (subject to change), gun rental ($65.00 per day) gratuities to bird boys and lodge staff or fishing guides and fishing camp staff, lures and tackle, items of a personal nature (such as phone calls), and hotel or meals in Santa Cruz (as required by itinerary).
+Hotel reservations will cost around $100.00 per room.

 Cast and Blast Option

 Las Palomas Lodge

 3-days dove shooting and 3-days guided fishing (6-nights) $5,495.00 Price includes charter flight to the fishing area.

 Bolivia is the world's mecca for high-volume dove hunting.
 15,000,000 to 20,000,000 eared doves (Zenaida Auriculata) migrate from Brazil each April to feed on the literally millions of acres of sorghum, sunflowers, and soybeans.
 They stay until November, offering bird hunting that is best described as "astonishing."
 Hunters routinely expend 60-100 boxes a day on shoots in a great variety of settings.